-- (c) The recidivism rate of offenders who participate in the program, including the rate of return to jail, prison, or both. - (d) A detailed description of the establishment and parameters of the program. - (3) As used in this section, "program" means a swift and sure sanctions program described in subsection (1). - Sec.
+(c) The recidivism rate of offenders who participate in the program, including the rate of return to jail, prison, or both.

+- (d) A detailed description of the establishment and parameters of the program. - (3) As used in this section, "program" means a swift and sure sanctions program described in subsection (1).

+Sec.
 321. From the funds appropriated in part 1, the judicial branch shall support a statewide legal self-help internet website and local nonprofit self-help centers that use the statewide website to provide assistance to individuals representing themselves in civil legal proceedings.
 The state court administrative office shall summarize the costs of maintaining the website, provide statistics on the number of people visiting the website, and provide information on content usage, form completion, and user feedback.
-By March 1, the state court administrative office shall report this information for the preceding fiscal year to the senate and house appropriations subcommittees on judiciary, the senate and house fiscal agencies, and the state budget office. - Sec.
+By March 1, the state court administrative office shall report this information for the preceding fiscal year to the senate and house appropriations subcommittees on judiciary, the senate and house fiscal agencies, and the state budget office.

+Sec.
 322. If Byrne formula grant funding is awarded to the state appellate defender, the state appellate defender office may receive and expend Byrne formula grant funds in an amount not to exceed \$250,000.00 as an interdepartmental grant from the department of state police.
-If the appellate defender appointed under section 3 of the appellate defender act, 1978 PA 620, MCL 780.713, receives federal grant funding from the United States Department of Justice in excess of the amount appropriated in part 1, the office of appellate defender may receive and expend grant funds in an amount not to exceed \$300,000.00 as other federal grants. - Sec.
+If the appellate defender appointed under section 3 of the appellate defender act, 1978 PA 620, MCL 780.713, receives federal grant funding from the United States Department of Justice in excess of the amount appropriated in part 1, the office of appellate defender may receive and expend grant funds in an amount not to exceed \$300,000.00 as other federal grants.

+Sec.
 324. From the funds appropriated in part 1 for the medication-assisted treatment program, the judiciary shall maintain a medication-assisted treatment program to provide treatment for opioid-addicted and alcohol-addicted individuals who are referred to and voluntarily participate in the medication-assisted treatment program.

-- Sec.
-401. From the funds appropriated in part 1 for veterans courts, \$68,000.00 shall be allocated to a veterans court in a county with a population of not less than 250,000 or more than 251,000 according to the 2010 federal decennial census.
-The purpose of this program expansion is to increase the number of participants and to decrease recidivism rates. - Sec.
-402. (1) The state appellate defender office attorneys and support staff shall increase to ensure Michigan compliance with Montgomery v Louisiana, 577 US \\\\\ (2016).
+Sec.
+402. (1) From the funds appropriated in part 1, the state appellate defender office attorneys and support staff shall ensure Michigan compliance with Montgomery v Louisiana, 577 US (2016).
 The purpose of the program expansion is to ensure competent, resourced, and supervised counsel in cases involving the resentencing of juvenile lifers.
-The representation by SADO counsel will create opportunities for release, saving prison costs for the state. - (2) From the funds appropriated in part 1, the state appellate defender office shall submit a report by September 30 to the senate and house appropriations subcommittees on judiciary, the senate and house fiscal agencies, and the state budget office on the number of juvenile lifer cases investigated and prepared by the state appellate defender office.
+The representation by SADO counsel will create opportunities for release, saving prison costs for the state.

+(2) The state appellate defender office shall submit a report by September 30 to the senate and house appropriations subcommittees on judiciary, the senate and house fiscal agencies, and the state budget office on the number of juvenile lifer cases investigated and prepared by the state appellate defender office.
 The report shall include a calculation of hours spent and focus on incremental costs associated with investigating and conducting a robust examination of each case, with particular emphasis on those costs that may be avoided after the cases have been disposed.